Why Parents Shouldn't Use Food as Reward or Punishment

 for good behavior or a job well done.
 They may also withhold those special treats as a means of punishment.
-A mother might refuse to serve dessert, for example, if her children have talked back or neglected to clean their room.
+A parent might refuse to serve dessert, for example, if her children have talked back or neglected to clean their room.

 Using food as a reward or as a punishment, however, can undermine the healthy eating